knpuniversity/javascript/knpu/ep1-basics/create-your-own-promise.md

 # Making (and Keeping) a Promise

-Ignore the error we're getting for a second and go down to the AJAX call.
-We know that this method returns a`Promise`, and then we call `.then` on it.
-But, our handler expects that the Promise's *value* will be the `RepLogData`.
+Ignore the error for a second and go down to the AJAX call.
+We know that this method returns a `Promise`, and then we call `.then` on it.
+But, our handler expects that the Promise's *value* will be the `RepLog` data.
 But now, it's null because that's what the server is returning!

 Somehow, I want to fix this method so that it *once again* returns a Promise whose value is the `RepLog` data.